slagernate/aks-an-llm/README.md

 Some advantages of `aks`:
 - Direct query of LLM --prevents model / client from running rampantly in the wrong direction with your codebase
 - Fine grain control of files shared (with visibility of tokens shared) (eg don't share massive and/or sensitive files not pertinent to query)
-- `response.md` formatting in markdown allows for properly formatted history of queries (also in markdown) and responses (no web interfaces vomitting chat bubbles of unformatted plain text).
+- `response.md` formatting in markdown allows for properly formatted history of answers as well as queries (also in markdown) and responses (no web interfaces vomitting chat bubbles of unformatted plain text).

 ## Installation
-1. Install via pipx locall:
+1. Install via pipx locally:
 ```
 cd aks-an-llm
 pipx install -e .
 ```
-this will install: `~/.local/bin/aks`
+this will install `aks` symlinnk to: `~/.local/bin/`

 2. Add to PATH (if not already; add to ~/.bashrc or ~/.profile to retain updated PATH):
 ```